-In December 2016, John Laney will be honored with a Top Contributors Award by Northwest Asian Weekly and the Northwest Asian Weekly Foundation .
+In December 2016, John Laney was honored with a Top Contributors Award by Northwest Asian Weekly and the Northwest Asian Weekly Foundation .
 This award marks the noteworthy achievements of local Asian American and Pacific Islander leaders.
-John and all award recipients will be honored at the 24th Annual Top Contributors to the Asian Community Award Dinner on December 2, 2016, in Seattle, WA.
+John and all award recipients were honored at the 24th Annual Top Contributors to the Asian Community Award Dinner on December 2, 2016, in Seattle.
 More information about Northwest Asian Weekly can be found here.

 In December 2016, Stoel Rives received a perfect 100% rating on the Human Rights Campaign 2017 Corporate Equality Index (CEI).
 The CEI is the national benchmarking tool on corporate policies and practices pertinent to lesbian, gay, bisexual and transgender employees.
 Stoel Rives joins the ranks of a record 517 major U.S. businesses that also earned top marks this year.
 With a 100% rating Stoel Rives has the distinction of being among the "Best Places to Work for LGBT Equality."
 More information can be found here and here.

 In September 2016, Krista K. McIntyre was named an Idaho Business Review “Leader in Law.”
 McIntyre and the other 2016 award recipients, selected by a committee of former honorees, were chosen for their professional achievements, leadership and volunteer work.
 They were recognized at a dinner and awards event on November 17, 2016, in Boise.
 More information can be found here.